thm-projects/arsnova-mobile/README.md

 ### Building

 ARSnova consists of two main projects: arsnova-mobile (this repository) and arsnova-war.
 You have to build both projects separately, in order to work with the mobile client.
-If you need informations regarding the installation of arsnova-war, please look up the read me at [thm-projects/arsnova-war](https://github.com/thm-projects/arsnova-mobile).
+If you need informations regarding the installation of arsnova-war, please look up the read me at [thm-projects/arsnova-war](https://github.com/thm-projects/arsnova-war).

 Basically a complete build is done with:

 	mvn install

-  Alternatively you can use several ant-targets to build for different purposes:
+<br />Alternatively you can use several ant-targets to build for different purposes:

 Refresh Sencha CMD project structure: